liberty head

 The Kenyon Review "to identify exceptionally talented emerging writers, especially from diverse communities."

-Light Quarterly Unserious poetry; the best kind.
+Light Unserious poetry; the best kind.

 Lumina Academia only, except for their contest.